What Does a Podiatrist Do?

 Diabetic foot care and Non-Healing Wound Care.

 Providing extensive and thorough foot evaluations and care, for Diabetics, with recommendations that will help to keep your feet healthy.
-In Wound care, we use state of the art wound care techniques and products to effectively treat and heal your non-healing wounds, quickly in attempts to avoid serious infections or amputations.
+In wound care, we use state of the art wound care techniques and products to effectively treat and heal your non-healing wounds, quickly in attempts to avoid serious infections or amputations.

 One particular type of treatment that we can perform—but will take every possible measure to avoid—is foot and ankle surgery.
 In the event we do recommend surgical intervention, you can take comfort knowing that we have performed many successful surgeries for other patients who had the same problem you are experiencing.